 In our supervision teams we help businesses understand and implement their obligations, ensure only appropriate persons are involved in supervised activity, and take firm and swift action to address those failing to properly implement their legal obligations.
 Our Investigators review records and interview operators to make decisions that prevent criminal money being laundered.
 It is fast paced, politically sensitive, challenging and high-profile work and makes a significant impact on tackling illicit finance in the UK.

 We engage proactively with a unique set of customers, stakeholders and delivery partners to achieve this.
 Our variety of roles include civil investigators, analysts and decision makers working seamlessly with our own policy and strategy leads to help protect the UK against the risk of money laundering and terrorist financing.

-You may have a financial or forensic investigative or intelligence background, or else a naturally inquisitive mind.
+You will need an inquisitive and analytical mind, but also be able to challenge information face to face and in written communication with a wide range of individuals.
 Teamwork is vital to what we do, and you’ll have what it takes to be a valued team member.
 At times you may be expected to work evenings and weekends, so a certain degree of flexibility is required.

-You’ll also need to demonstrate strong verbal and numeric aptitude.
-Applicants should refer to the specific job advert for details of any job-specific qualifications
+You’ll also need to demonstrate strong verbal and numerical aptitude.
+Applicants should refer to the specific job advert for details of any job-specific qualifications.

-Training plays a big part in our work here.
-As well as core training and a structured induction, HMRC is keen to offer staff the chance to secure professional qualifications and the world of financial investigation is no different.
+Training plays a crucial part in our work here.
+As well as core training and a structured induction, Economic Crime will provide bespoke training for each of our roles.

-This is in addition to role-specific training including NCA-approved training packages covering money laundering, cash seizures and forfeiture, financial profiling, use of restraint and confiscation orders, and new powers in the Criminal Finances Act.
+We are keen to offer staff the chance to secure professional qualifications and, in addition to role-specific training, Financial Investigators will have access to NCA-approved training packages covering money laundering, cash seizures and forfeiture, financial profiling, use of restraint and confiscation orders, and new powers in the Criminal Finances Act.